 Foodie families will also love marshmallow toasting in the gardens, making fresh pesto with chef, making mocktails with the Restaurant Team and browsing our extensive and interesting drinks menu, complete with locally grown organic wines.

-For every night you stay with us, your child can enjoy 2 hours of childcare in the Ofsted registered Woolley Bears Den.
-Here there's a whole load of crafty fun going on, from making glass candle holders, to sand art and Ladybug biscuits.
+For every night you stay with us, your child can enjoy 90minutes of childcare in the Ofsted registered Woolley Bears Den.
+Here there's a whole load of crafty fun going on, from making glass candle holders, to sand art, painting and biscuit decorating

 For older children, there's the Hen House where they can hang out and play table football and the like, or enjoy themselves safely and freely around the grounds.